-Our executive officers and directors, the selling shareholders, and certain other persons, who will own in the aggregate approximately shares of our common stock after this offering, have entered into lock-up agreements under which they have generally agreed not to sell or otherwise transfer their shares for a period of 180 days after the date of this prospectus.
+Our executive officers and directors, and certain other shareholders, who will own in the aggregate approximately shares of our common stock after this offering, have entered into lock-up agreements under which they have generally agreed not to sell or otherwise transfer their shares for a period of 180 days after the completion of this offering.
 For additional information, see "Underwriting-Lock-Up Agreements."
 As a result of these contractual restrictions, shares of our common stock subject to lock-up agreements will not be eligible for sale until these agreements expire or the underwriters waive or release the shares of our common stock from these restrictions.